our-story-media/ourstory-titan/README.md

 ![](imgs/1.png)

 The Our Story application will then start.
-When the status shows as `Running` you can select the `OPEN DASHBOARD` button to configure the Application for deployment.
+When the light in the top left goes green, the `Dashboard` will appear in the window.
+You can then configured your shoots.

+Buttons down the side of the window provide extra functionality such as backup and opening the folder where the videos are located.

 ![](imgs/2.png)